codeforfrankfurt/toilets_for_the_disabled/README.md

 And a deployed web app on [tftd.herokuapp.com](https://tftd.herokuapp.com) that maps the data.

-That data is stored into a MongoDB database so make sure you have it installed if you want to work with the data.
+It uses a MongoDB database so make sure you have that installed if you want to work with the data.

-The plan is to put that data into a dedicated mobile app and on openstreetmap.org.
+The plan is to extend the project with a dedicated mobile app and to push the data into openstreetmap.org.

 # Next/open steps:
 * make the filters actually do something